 About the national park

-Precipitous mountainsides plunging into the sea, secluded flower meadows, and Europe’s most northerly glaciers glimmering above the island are just some of the things waiting for you in Seiland.
-Welcome to a quite unique part of the Finnmark coast.
+Seiland features steep cliffs plunging into the sea, secluded flower meadows, and Europe’s northernmost glaciers glimmering above the island.
+Welcome to a truly special part of the Finnmark coast.

 Experience Seiland